 Grilled mac and cheese sandwich?
-Believe it.
-Here’s how to make it.
+You better believe it.
+Let us show you how to make it.

 Grilled Mac and Cheese Sandwich

 - 8 ounces elbow, spiral, or other short pasta

 - 1/3 cup all-purpose flour

 - 1/2 teaspoon garlic powder

 - 1/2 teaspoon kosher salt

 - 6 tablespoons salted butter at room temperature

 - 1 pound cheese (any combination of Monterey Jack, Cheddar, Colby, fontina, or Gouda) shredded

 - Vegetable spray oil or salted butter for the baking sheet